intel/nauta/docs/user-guide/advanced/packs.md

 | tf-training-tfjob | 38 | 38 | 120Gi | 120Gi | - |
 | tf-training-tfjob-py2 | 38 | 38 | 120Gi | 120Gi | - |

 It is recommended to keep requests and limits on the same values.
-Also requested limits never should be bigger than resources available on node.
+In addition, the requested limits never should be larger than resources available on node.

 **Note:** You can use `cpu` and `memory` pack parameters when you want to change both requests and limits, for example, by using the following command:

 ```
 nctl experiment submit multinode.py -p cpu 2 -p memory 4Gi
 ```